A Chain Rule for Strict Twice Epi-Differentiability and its Applications: Chain Rule for Strict Twice Epi-Differentiability

 \begin{Remark} One can use Corollary~\ref{vsc} to find a characterization of tilt-stable local minimizers of the composite optimization problem

 To elaborate more, consider a function $\ph$ with the representation \eqref{CF} around $\ox$.
-Recall that $\ox$ is called a tilt-stable local minimizer of $\ph$ if there exist neighborhoods $U$ of $\ox$ and $V$ of $\ov=0$ such that the mapping
+Recall that $\ox$ is said to be a tilt-stable local minimizer of $\ph$ if there exist neighborhoods $U$ of $\ox$ and $V$ of $\ov=0$ such that the mapping

 is single-valued and Lipschitz continuous on $V$ and its value at $\ov$ is $\{\ox\}$.
 Combining \cite[Theorem~2]{r17} and \cite[Theorem~1.3]{pr1} tells us that $\ox$ is a tilt-stable local minimizer of $\ph$ if and only if $\ph$ is variationally strongly convex at $\ox$ for $\ov$.
 If the SOQC \eqref{soqc} holds at $(\ox,\olm)$, where $\olm$ is the unique element in $ \Lm(\ox,\ov)$, we conclude from Corollary~\ref{vsc} that $\ox$ is a tilt-stable local minimizer of $\ph$ if and only if we have a condition which was traditionally called the {\em strong second-order sufficient condition}.
-This characterization of tilt-stable local minimizers of \eqref{cp} was perviously observed in \cite{ms16} using a different approach, relying mainly on the concept of coderivative. \end{Remark}
+This characterization of tilt-stable local minimizers of \eqref{cp} was previously observed in \cite{ms16} using a different approach, relying mainly on the concept of coderivative. \end{Remark}